Krysanthe loves exploring, living, and writing about life. She loves sharing all that she learns about plants and gardening.

-Alyssum will proved a carpet of tiny little flowers in your shade garden which makes it an excellent edging plant.
+Alyssum will provide a carpet of tiny little flowers in your shade garden, which makes it an excellent edging plant.
 It will tolerate a variety of soil types, but it will do best in areas with good drainage.
 Although all the colors will all grow in the shade, the purple varieties do better.

 Begonias bloom nonstop all season.
 Their foliage is a glossy which gives them one of their more common names: Wax Begonia.
 They tolerate most soil conditions, but they do need adequate moisture and good drainage.